mdunn85/urlshortner/README.md

 # Url Shortner

-## Intro
+## Summary

-Simple site to generate a shorten url.
-Built on Laravel and React.
-The generated url is a 6 character long, each character will be one of the following: **abcdefghijklmnopqrstuvwxyz0123456789** This gives 2,176,782,336 unique combinations (36^6)
+This is a simple site to generate a short URL.
+Paste in your long URL and you'll get back a shorter version 6 characters long.
+It has been built using Laravel and React.
+Characters can be any one of the following: **abcdefghijklmnopqrstuvwxyz0123456789** This gives 2,176,782,336 unique combinations (36^6)

 ## Setup